ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 ## Authenticated Discovery {#authenticated}

-If the Unencrypted Resolver's IP address is in a public range, it is considered a global reference identity, and is subject to cryptographic authentication.
+If the Unencrypted Resolver's IP address is a Public IP, it is considered a global reference identity and is subject to cryptographic authentication.

 In order to be considered an authenticated Designated Resolver, the TLS certificate presented by the Encrypted Resolver MUST contain the IP address